rjdawson1/Fighter-Wearable/README.md

 # Fighter-Wearable
-Wearable device to monitor vitals of first responders in the field
+Wearable device to monitor the vitals of first responders in the field

 ## How to use: